topfreegames/pitaya-bot/docs/features.md

 ## Serializers

 Pitaya-Bot supports both JSON and Protobuf serializers out of the box for the messages sent to and from the client, the default serializer is JSON.

+## Spec generation

+It is possible to create specs from pitaya-cli history by using the `parseHistory` command.